 - Nathan Ross (The University of Melbourne)

-- Qi-Man Shao (The Chinese University of Hong Kong, Hong Kong and Southern University of Science and Technology)
+- Qi-Man Shao (Southern University of Science and Technology)

 - Aihua Xia (The University of Melbourne)

 The year 2022 will mark the 50th anniversary of the publication of Stein’s groundbreaking Berkeley Symposium paper ‘A bound for the error in the normal approximation to the distribution of a sum of dependent random variables.’
 This work introduced a completely novel method for proving one of the most fundamental results in probability theory, that of the accuracy of the central limit theorem.
 Over the course of time, it became understood that the underlying idea in this paper could be applied to prove finite sample bounds for approximations to other distributions, starting with the classical ones, such as the Poisson and the gamma distributions, and eventually moving to more exotic and lesser known cases; the list of examples, now at many dozens, continues to grow.
 An additional feature of the method, as could already be discerned by the title of Stein’s original paper, was the ease with which dependence situations could be handled, thus vastly extending the range of results and applications.

 In a turn that was perhaps unexpected, the germ of the idea in Stein’s original work failed to heed its intended confines, and was discovered to be instrumental in other disciplines in probability and data analysis; today, a Google Scholar search of “Stein Method” turns up thousands of entries, with over a hundred publications being added each year.
 This explosion over the last decade or so is due in part to the deep connections uncovered between Stein’s method and stochastic analysis, Malliavin calculus in particular, and also to a number of aspects of modern data analysis, such as optimization, simulation, and the analysis of high dimensional data.